DonnyLe/Reversi/README.md

 The player is able to move and pass.
 In the case of the machine player, a strategy is passed into the player, which determines the actions to be taken.
 The human player ignores these methods and lets the view handle the moving and passing.

 ## Reversi Creator
-The ReversiCreator has the following options: side-length, human-player, and machine-player
+The ReversiCreator has the following options: side-length, human-player, and machine-player.
 The side-length parameter is optional (default is sidelength of 4) and is followed by an integer representing the side length of the hexagon (e.g side-length 8) After adding the side-length parameter (or not inputting the side-length parameter),